microsoft/Dynamics365-Apps-Samples/sales/QualifyLead/QualifyLead/README.md

-# Sample: %title%
+# Sample: Qualify a lead

-This sample shows how to %brief-description%.
+This sample shows how to qualify a lead and create an account, contact, or opportunity based on the lead.

 ## How to run this sample